See Aubrey Plaza become the She-Hulk of MCU in a new image - The Media HQ

 We have known for a long time that the MCU brings She-Hulk to the small screen with a Disney Plus series.
 However, there is little to no indication as to who will assume the role of She-Hulk in the MCU.
 Speculations from fans have reached far and wide, with fancastings such as Rosario Dawson and Gina Carano dominating the conversation about who She-Hulk should play in the MCU.

-Now Instagram artist “ApexForm” has thrown an entirely new, inspired name into that ring of fan castings: Aubrey Plaza.
-One of the most interesting fan-castings for She-Hulk, Aubrey Plaza would definitely dominate She-Hulk’s role in the MCU.
-In a brand new fan poster for She-Hulk you can see how ApexForm has imagined Aubrey Plaza to become a member of the MCU.
+Now, digital artist “ApexForm” has thrown an entirely new, inspired name into that ring of fancasties: Aubrey Plaza.
+Aubrey Plaza, one of the most interesting fan castings for She-Hulk, would be perfect for the role of She-Hulk in the MCU.
+The artist created a cool piece of fan art for the She-Hulk series, revealing how Aubrey Plaza might look like the iconic comic book character.
+View it below.

 On the poster, She-Hulk of Aubrey Plaza rocks a blazer and has the traditional green eyes that are the precursor of her colossal.
 Since the She-Hulk show is part of the MCU, Hulk from Mark Ruffalo is standing next to her, implying that he is probably training her in controlling her anger.
 Below Aubrey Plaza and Mark Ruffalo is a scene of scientists working on something.